 A few days later I saw the book in Shoppers Drug Mart.
 I picked it up.
 I put it down again.
 I picked it up and put it down a few more times before deciding to leave it on the shelf.
 I checked at the local library and they had one copy of the book and a huge waiting list to borrow it.
 The next day I went back and bought it at the drug store.

-Here's what it says on the back of the book:
+Here's what it said on the back of the book:

 Aibileen Clark is a black maid in 1962 Jackson, Mississippi, raising her seventeenth white child.
 She's always taken orders quietly, but lately it leaves her with a bitterness she can no longer bite back.
 Her friend Minny Jackson has certainly never held her tongue, or held on to a job for very long, but now she's working for a newcomer with secrets that leave her speechless.
 And white socialite Skeeter Phelan has just returned from college with ambition and a degree but, to her mother's lament, no husband.
 Normally Skeeter would find solace in Constantine, the beloved maid who raised her, but Constantine has inexplicably disappeared.